 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 This section provides information on the proper use of a number of products that contain fluvoxamine.
 It may not be specific to Luvox.
 Please read with care.

 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-Fluvoxamine may be taken with or without food or on a full or empty stomach.
+Fluvoxamine may be taken with or without food.
 Take this medicine at bedtime, unless your doctor tells you otherwise.

 Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.